-In brief, from the UK Biobank to All of Us research program, it shows that the current trend of IF, the international trend seems to be no longer absolute not, but with a flexible approach to the relative issues.
+In brief, from the UK Biobank to All of Us research program, these programs show that the current trend of IF, the international trend seems to be no longer absolute not, but with a flexible approach to the relative issues.

 Summary

-This prospective study of the Human biobank provides large-scale and long-term collection of biological data for future research and development.
+Human biobanks ensure the large-scale and long-term collection of biological data for future research and development.
 However, in the post-genome era, personal biological or health information is gradually gaining attention as personal privacy information.
-We believe that after sampling, biobanks rejecting to offer the feedback to the participants has not conformed to the trend of international trends.
-We should adopt a more flexible method, giving the public and participants appropriate health protection.
+We believe that, after sampling, biobanks that do not offer feedback to participants do not conform to current international IF trends.We should adopt a more flexible method, giving the general public and research participants appropriate health protection.

-“Declaration of Taipei on Ethical Considerations regarding Health Databases and Biobank” recommends implementing procedure of returning IF into the informed consent, representing a return of IF gradually integrated into the global ethical norms, as a trend.
-Although there is no clear instruction, researchers and biobanks now should consider to change from procedures of informed consent, communication, and to even resources allocation for "how to deal with the issue of a return of IF".
+The “Declaration of Taipei on Ethical Considerations regarding Health Databases and Biobank” recommends implementing procedure of returning IF into the informed consent, ensuring that the return of IF is gradually integrated into global ethical norms, as a trend.
+Although there is no clear instruction, researchers and biobanks should now consider changing from procedures of informed consent, communication, and to even resource allocation for "how to deal with the issue of a return of IF".

 　　The active role of researchers and biobanks in the ethical governance of biomedicine is undoubtedly revealed.
-However, none of official guidelines answer how to deal with a return of IF in Taiwan.
-If biobanks in Taiwan just ignore the issue and only follows the template given by the competent authority, they will confront a big crisis of public trust and support ultimately.
+However, none of the official guidelines answer how to deal with a return of IF in Taiwan.
+If biobanks in Taiwan just ignore the issue and only follow the template given by the competent authority, they will ultimately confront a big crisis of public trust and support.
 Strictly speaking, it will also ruin the original intention of legislators to authorize various ethics committees in the field of biomedical science in Taiwan.

 Of course, autonomy comes at a price.
-From the study of Ethical, Legal and Social Implications (ELSI) to the willingness of researchers and biobanks to implement compliance, it needs to invest a lot of resources to change current situations.
-At this time, the development of the horizontal link among biobanks and medical institutes through the sharing of resources, exchanging of experience can reduce the cost and risk of their own exploration.
+From the study of Ethical, Legal and Social Implications (ELSI) to the willingness of researchers and biobanks to implement compliance, it needs to invest a lot of resources to change the current situation.
+At this time, the development of the horizontal link among biobanks and medical institutes through the sharing of resources and exchanging of experiences can reduce the cost and risk associated with the return of IF.
 Furthermore, it is still necessary for the state (from legislative, executive, judicial, and even supervisory powers) to revise legislation or clarify the standards of legal interpretation in line with international ethical norms.

-Returning of IF must integrate resources of research/biobank.
-It depends to a large extent on the research objects, funding sources and attributes of different researchers and biobanks.
+Returning of IF must integrate resources drawn from research and biobanks.
+How this will be done depends, to a large extent, on the object of research, funding sources and attributes of different researchers and biobanks.
 Therefore, it is difficult to enforce the mandatory provisions of the law.
-However, in Taiwan, “National Health Insurance” with the plethora of resources is able to support the expenses required for returning IF, as a part of health care, for raising health benefits of not only participants but also the rights of citizens.
+However, in the Taiwanese context, “National Health Insurance,” and the plethora of resources accompanying it, has the potential to support the expenses required for returning IF, as a part of health care, for raising health benefits of not only participants but also the rights of citizens.